Belleven/ankhabot/README.md

 Change the default por to 42069:
-First open /etc/redis.conf with your favourite text editor, here I will user nano but you can use wathever shit you want
+First open /etc/redis.conf with your favourite text editor, here I will user nano but you can use wathever shit you want On Ubuntu:

+	$ sudo nano /etc/redis/redis.conf

+On other distributions:

 	$ sudo nano /etc/redis.conf